moov-io/accounts/client/docs/AccountsApi.md

 > Account CreateAccount(ctx, xUserID, createAccount, optional)

+Create Account

-Create a new account for a Customer
+Create an account for a Customer.
+Leaving the number blank will generate a random value.

 ### Required Parameters